emixmh/excel-projects/coffee-orders/README.md

 ## Pivot Tables
 Pivot tables were used to aggreate data for charts, a timeline, and slicers that would be used in the dashboard.

+Sales data was formated as currency without symbol and decimals `000` to avoid visual clutter.

 ![image](./images/static-pivot-tables.png)

 ## Dashboard